AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 > This method so far only works in [Firefox Nightly](https://www.mozilla.org/firefox/channel/android/) v90.0a1.
 Once beta- and regular versions of Firefox reach v90, this method will be applicable to them, too.

-To add a trusted certificate to Firefox Nightly, follow this instruction:
+To make Firefox Nightly trust AdGuard certificate, follow this instruction:

 1. Run the browser.
 2. Go to *Settings > About Firefox Nightly*.